yunusalptek/CourseScheduler/README.md

 # CourseScheduler
-Created a course scheduler in Java and SQL
+Created a course scheduler in Java